An OWI Can Impact More Than Just Your Freedom

 What Is OWI?

 OWI stands for Operating While Intoxicated in Wisconsin.
-Similar to DUI (driving under the influence) in other states, it is a crime to operate a motor vehicle while under the influence of alcohol, drugs, or both.
+Similar to DUI (driving under the influence) or DWI (driving while intoxicated) in other states, it is a crime to operate a motor vehicle while under the influence of alcohol, drugs, or both.
 In some cases, an individual can be charged with OWI even if their blood alcohol content (BAC) is below the legal limit, especially if it is their second or subsequent offense.

 Penalties for OWI convictions vary depending on the severity of the offense.
 As we have mentioned earlier, this could include fines, jail time, community service, and license suspensions or revocations.
 A conviction for OWI can also have long-term consequences such as increased insurance rates and difficulty getting a job or a professional license.